Sunday, the final day of winter, is cold but sunny

 Monday is the first day of spring!

-CINCINNATI (WXIX) - Expect mostly clear to partly cloudy skies overnight Saturday into Sunday.
-Breezy conditions persist before midnight, making for brisk wind chills in the teens!
-Actual temperatures tonight will fall to the upper teens and low 20s with a few areas dealing with a hard frost on windshields and side mirrors on vehicles!

-Sunday will have a mix of sun and clouds and afternoon highs in the upper 30s to near 40° with a much lighter wind.
+CINCINNATI (WXIX) - Sunday morning starts off with some clouds, but becomes mostly sunny for the bulk of the day.
+However, the sunshine won’t help with temperatures only rising into the upper 30s to near 40° with a much lighter wind out of the west.

 Monday is the official start to spring with the Vernal Equinox occurring at 5:24 p.m. (the Equator will experience 12 hours of daylight and 12 hours of darkness).
-The first day of spring will be a little cooler than normal, but fair with partly cloudy skies and highs in the mid-to-upper 40s.
+The first day of spring will be a little cooler than normal, but fair with mostly sunny skies and highs in the mid-to-upper 40s.

-Highs in the 50s and lows in the upper 20s are expected Tuesday with Wednesday starting off in the 30s and going into the upper 50s.
-Rain showers return Wednesday night and linger into Thursday and Friday, which will be warm with highs in the 60s for the latter half of next week!
+Warmer days are ahead!
+Tuesday will be in the mid 50s with sunshine to start, but clouds increase throughout the day.
+Isolated to widely scattered rain showers move in late Tuesday night into Wednesday.
+Widely scattered rain showers are expected on Wednesday with afternoon highs back in the mid 50s.
+Overnight lows become warm, with the thermometer only falling in the low 50s Wednesday night into Thursday with more scattered rain chances.

+Very warm air moves in Thursday with the thermometer rising into the upper 60s!
+The warm air is ahead of some heavy rain along a stalling frontal system, which may bring impacts to the tri-state.
+Friday will have rain likely with highs in the mid 60s and lows in the mid 50s.

 See a spelling or grammar error in our story?
 Please click here to report it and include the headline of the story in your email.